-As people of all ages and backgrounds are pushed into homelessness for a variety of complex reasons, understanding their diverse characteristics is fundamental to effectively addressing their housing needs.
+As people of all ages and backgrounds are pushed into homelessness, understanding their diverse characteristics is fundamental to effectively addressing their housing needs.
 Unhoused individuals require interventions of different types and at different scales to become and stay housed.
-Californians who are unhoused are more than their current living situation, and state policymakers have a responsibility to support all Californians and persist in ending homelessness across the state.
+Californians who are unhoused are more than their current living situation.
+State policymakers have a responsibility to support all Californians and persist in ending homelessness across the state.

 1. Homelessness is temporary for most who experience it, but some face long-term, chronic homelessness

 Different interventions are typically needed to ensure individuals experiencing temporary or chronic homelessness secure and remain in housing.
 For the majority of unhoused Californians who are experiencing short-term homelessness and have extremely low incomes, deeply affordable permanent housing is needed.
-For those who are chronically homeless, effective evidence-based strategies, such as supportive housing that combines robust housing interventions with wrap-around supportive services, are needed.
+For those who are chronically homeless, effective evidence-based strategies are needed.
+This includes supportive housing that combines robust housing interventions with wrap-around supportive services.

-2. Single adults make up the vast majority of unhoused Californians, with a smaller share of families with children and unaccompanied youth
+2. Single adults make up the vast majority of unhoused Californians

 Adults not with children make up 80% of the people experiencing homelessness in California at a point in time, followed by families with children (14%) and unaccompanied youth (7%).
 Adults (aged 25 and over) in households not with children include sole individuals, couples, and groups of adults and can include noncustodial parents.2In the data presented here, “adults not with children” excludes young adults aged 18 to 24 who are only with other individuals under age 25 (and so are considered “unaccompanied youth”).
 “Adults not with children” includes a small number of young people aged 18 to 24 who are accompanied by adults aged 25 or older.
 They are particularly vulnerable to experiencing severe housing insecurity since they do not often qualify for many social safety net programs or are only eligible for short-term, small-sum assistance.